RodrigoQVF/RodrigoQVF/ReadMe.md

 # 💫 About Me:
 ## Welcome to my profile! ##
 Hi!
-My name is Rodrigo Queiroz and i'm a back-end developer with knowledge in Python, Java, C, C# and mySQL database.
+My name is Rodrigo Queiroz and i'm a back-end developer with knowledge in Python, Java, C, C#, HTML, CSS, JS and mySQL database.
 I'm currently studying to increase my experience with some programming languages and frameworks!

 ## 🌐 Socials: